linjiongzhou/SHiELD_build/README.md

 # SHiELD_build

-This run/build environment is for use with the SHiELD code base.
+This run/build environment is intended for use with the SHiELD code base.

 # Description